 Hopefully we remember from sixth-grade math that addition is associative and commutative.
 That means we can group the arguments as we wish, and perform the additions in any order.
 For instance, this S-expression will evaluate to same result as the last one:

 This new expression uses only dyadic operations.
 The first addition combines (+ 3 4), the next addition combines (+ 2 first-result), and so on.
-Furthermore, this pattern of nested additions could be extended to any number of arguments. + Being able to identify patterns in code is an essential skill for writing good macros, since a macro works by matching a pattern in the code and systematically rearranging its elements.
+Furthermore, this pattern of nested additions could be extended to any number of arguments. + Being able to identify patterns in code is an essential skill for writing good macros, since a macro works by matching patterns in the code and systematically rearranging their elements.

 For instance, this decomposition into dyadic operations is also mathematically sound: